 How pairing works

-Pairing follows the same security principle as the app.
-The browser and phone meet through a short code, exchange cryptographic keys, and show safety digits.
-If the digits match, you know these exact two devices were connected.
+Pairing follows the same principle as in the app.
+Browser and phone meet through a short code, exchange cryptographic keys, and show safety digits.
+If the digits match, you are connecting those two devices.

-The short code is only a meeting point.
-It is not the secret key for audio or video.
-The real keys are created fresh during pairing and are then used for encrypted signaling and the WebRTC connection.
+The short code is only a meeting point, not the secret key for audio or video.
+The real keys are created fresh during pairing and then protect signaling and the WebRTC connection.

 The security model in plain language